USEPA/WNTR/documentation/installation.rst

 -------------------------

-Developers can clone and setup the main branch of WNTR from the GitHub repository using the following commands in a command line or PowerShell prompt.
+Developers can clone and setup the main branch of WNTR from the GitHub repository using the following commands in a terminal, command line, or PowerShell prompt.
-WNTR includes C++ code that can be built into pyd files using the optional ``--build`` command line argument.
+WNTR includes C++ code that can be built into shared object files (e.g., pyd for Windows) using the optional ``--build`` command line argument.
 This requires that the developer has a C++ compiler on their path::

     git clone https://github.com/USEPA/WNTR